Light in the Piazza (film): Plot

-Meg realizes that Clara will have a much better life as a wealthy Italian wife with servants and inane gossip to entertain her rather than being placed in such a home.
-She returns to Florence and does everything she can to expedite the marriage without her husband's knowledge.
+Meg believes that Clara will have a much better life as a wealthy Italian wife with servants and inane gossip to entertain her rather than being placed in such a home.
+Returning to Florence, she does everything she can to expedite the marriage without her husband's knowledge.
 Fabrizio and Clara are overjoyed and plans are made for the wedding.
 Clara begins religious conversion to become a Catholic, and the priest instructing her is impressed with her childlike devotion to the Madonna.
-This, together with the Naccarelli family's connections in the Catholic Church, allows the wedding date to be set.
+Clara's religious dedication, together with the Naccarelli family's connections in the Catholic Church, allows the wedding date to be set.

-When Fabrizio's father glances at Clara's passport as they settle the wedding arrangements, he is suddenly alarmed and flees the church without explanation, taking Fabrizio with him.
-Meg fears he has somehow deduced Clara's mental age and does not want his son to marry such a person.
-Eventually, Signor Naccarelli visits Meg at her hotel and says she should have told him that Clara is 26.
-In Italian culture, a young man of 20 cannot marry an older woman without controversy.
+When Fabrizio's father glances at Clara's passport as they settle the wedding arrangements, he is suddenly alarmed, fleeing the church without explanation and taking Fabrizio with him.
+Meg fears he has somehow deduced Clara's mental age and does not want his son to marry a disabled person.
+Eventually, Signor Naccarelli visits Meg at her hotel, chiding her that she should have told him that Clara is 26.
+He contends that in Italian culture, a young man of 20 cannot marry an older woman without controversy.

-He tells his son about the age difference, but Fabrizio reminds his father that his age is actually 23 and that he so loves Clara that he cares nothing for this slight difference.
-The situation quickly is resolved in Signor Naccarelli's eyes when Clara's dowry is increased from $5,000 to $15,000, in addition to the sweetness of Clara’s disposition.
-The Signor attempts to proposition Meg, but fails.
+When Signor Naccarelli tells his son about the age difference, Fabrizio reminds his father that he is actually 23 and that he so loves Clara that he cares nothing for this slight difference.
+The situation quickly is resolved for Signor Naccarelli when Clara's dowry is increased from $5,000 to $15,000, in addition to the sweetness of Clara's disposition.
+The womanizing Signor attempts to proposition Meg, but fails.

 The wedding takes place in a church in Florence without Noel's presence.
-Afterwards, Meg asks the Signor about a man they previously saw wounded by a firearms accident; he tells her the man died.
-Outside, the bride then picks up an Italian wedding candy from off the ground, thrown by well-wishers, and puts it in her mouth.
+Afterwards, Meg asks the Signor about the man who was wounded by a firearms accident (who fatefully distracted from her attempt to reveal Clara’s disability, thus changing the outcome of Clara and Fabrizio’s union); he tells her the man died.
+Outside, the bride picks up an Italian wedding confetti candy off the ground, thrown by well-wishers, and puts it in her mouth.
 When the groom repeats the exact same action, Meg then says to herself, that her decision regarding Clara was the right thing to do.